taosdata/TDengine/docs/en/05-programming/06-client-libraries/08-odbc.md

     4.2 [Connection Type]: required field, we choose "WebSocket"

-    4.3 [URL]: required field, the URL for the ODBC data source, `https://gw.cloud.taosdata.com?token=your_token` is the URL for a TDengine Cloud service instance.
+    4.3 [URL]: required field, the URL for the ODBC data source, `https://gw.cloud.taosdata.com?token=your_token` is the URL for an instance in the TDengine Cloud service.

     4.4 [Database]: optional field, the default database to access